 On the other hand, OLED display looks exactly the same, regardless of the viewing angle.

 For a superior viewing experience, it is important that the screen is uniformly bright from all angles.
 LCD televisions that are illuminated from the sides are the worst when it comes to consistency.
 OLED is far more uniform in its brightness across the screen because each pixel is individually illuminated.

 Other than the quality of the picture, there are still a few other considerations which need to be made when selecting a television:

 This is one area where LCD televisions win hands down.
 In televisions, energy consumption is directly related to brightness.
 An OLED television can reduce its energy consumption by reducing brightness which reduces the quality of the picture.
 LCD televisions are more energy efficient.
 Their energy consumption can be reduced further by reducing the brightness of the backlight.

 While the TVs have similar lifespans, OLED displays are more susceptible to image retention, or “burn-in.”
 It is not ideal to select an OLED display if you tend to watch a lot of news programs that constantly display logos and scrolling news banners.

 LED televisions are available in a wide range of sizes, from small 20″ screens to large 100″ screens.
 OLED televisions are currently available only in three screen sizes, 55, 65, and 77″.

 LCD televisions have a wide price range, with the higher end models being almost as expensive as OLED TVs.
 OLED is a new technology and consequently expensive to manufacture.
 It will not be long, though, before they become a lot more affordable.

-I hope this helps you understand some of the key difference between these two technologies.
-In my next post, I’ll discuss the difference between OLED and QLED TVs and continue to attempt to help you navigate this ever changing television landscape.
+I hope this helps you understand some of the key difference between these technologies.
+With the changes in television technology coming so rapidly these days, I’m certain this won’t be my last word on the topic.
+I’ll likely have a future post full of new tech to help you navigate this ever changing television landscape.